EliabN/Marketing_Agency_Site/README.md

 # Week_1_Challenge
+AS A marketing agency
-A codebase that follows accessibility standards
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines